 Myrtle Falls at Mount Rainier National Park.
 Credit LDELD via Flickr CC

-Kid-friendly waterfalls hikes
+Kid-friendly waterfall hikes

 The Cascade mountain range is named for them — hundreds of waterfalls, big and small, that cascade down streams and plunge over cliffs, carrying huge amounts of water from winter rains and melting snow.